harry-thorpe/demix_check/README.md

 General arguments:
   --out_dir OUT_DIR     output directory
-  --ref REF             reference/s to use [either a string specifying the path to the reference directory or file containing paths to the reference directories]
+  --ref REF             reference set/s to use [either a string specifying the path to the reference directory or a file containing paths to the reference directories]
   --min_abun MIN_ABUN   mSWEEP/mGEMS - only accept clusters with this abundance or greater [default = 0.01]
   --kmer_min_freq KMER_MIN_FREQ
                         mash - only use kmers with this frequency or greater [default = 3]